 Peanut butter & jelly sandwiches

-Spaghetti squash with mushrooms & walnuts (really yummy cold or hot)
+Spaghetti squash with mushrooms & walnuts (really yummy hot or cold)

 Chickpea salad (eat with tortilla chips, pita or Ritz crackers)